wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## wxMaxima halts when Maxima processes Greek characters or Umlauts

-If your Maxima is based on sbcl the following lines have to be added to your .sblrc:
+If your Maxima is based on sbcl the following lines have to be added to your `.sblrc`:

-    (setf sb-impl::\*default-external-format\* :utf-8)
+    (setf sb-impl::*default-external-format* :utf-8)

 The folder this file has to be placed in is system- and installation-specific.
 But any sbcl-based Maxima that already has evaluated a cell in the current session will happily tell where it can be found after getting the following command: